Best Backpacking Water Filters of 2024

 The convenience of the Platypus GravityWorks is tough to beat, especially for pairs or groups.
 To use the GravityWorks, simply fill up the “dirty” water bag, hang it above the “clean” bag, and let gravity do its thing.

-The Gravityworks is heavier than most of the other options on our list, so we only take it when we can share the weight with a partner.
+The GravityWorks is heavier than most of the other options on our list, so it’s not our first choice for solo trips.
+But when you can share the weight with a partner, it’s not too bad and could be well worth trading the weight for ease of use.

 Pros